 Baker’s Note: After frying a batch of doughnuts, pause to let the oil come back up to temperature.
 While the oil is heating up again, sugar the doughnuts.

 Baker’s Note: If you haven’t got a small round icing tip for filling the doughnuts, some people improvise with a two-inch tip of a plastic straw.
-What you want is something stiff to insert into the very top of the doughnut to fill it.
-The tip doesn’t have to go all the way inside.
-Stack the filled doughnuts upright back in the loaf pan to keep the filling from dripping out and letting the doughnut finish cooling.
+However, it doesn’t work with jelly fillings which are viscous.
 I did not use any icing tip for the second batch of doughnuts.
 I found the filled piping bag was stiff enough; just squeeze the filling from the top to the tip.

 The easiest filling of all to use is a jar of jam, jelly, or preserves.
 Spoon the jam, jelly, or preserves into a small saucepan to heat until it becomes a thick liquid.
 If using jam or preserves that have fruit pieces in them, strain the heated liquid and discard the fruit pieces.
 Spoon the thickened liquid into a piping bag and let it rest on a plate to cool to room temperature.
 Use a tie clip to cover the top so the filling won’t spill out.
 Don’t snip the end of the bag until ready to fill the doughnuts.